AllSafe Price Reaches $0.0171 on Exchanges (ASAFE)

 - AsiaCoin (AC) traded flat against the dollar and now trades at $0.0011 or 0.00000029 BTC.

-AllSafe (CRYPTO:ASAFE) is a proof-of-stake (PoS) coin that uses the Scrypt hashing algorithm.
+AllSafe is a proof-of-stake (PoS) coin that uses the Scrypt hashing algorithm.
 It was first traded on October 6th, 2016.
 AllSafe’s total supply is 10,645,451 coins and its circulating supply is 9,145,370 coins.
+AllSafe’s official Twitter account is @allsafetoken.
 The official website for AllSafe is allsafetoken.pw.
-AllSafe’s official Twitter account is @allsafetoken.

 AllSafe Coin Trading

-AllSafe can be purchased on these cryptocurrency exchanges: Livecoin.
-It is usually not possible to buy alternative cryptocurrencies such as AllSafe directly using U.S. dollars.
-Investors seeking to trade AllSafe should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy AllSafe using one of the aforementioned exchanges.
+AllSafe can be traded on these cryptocurrency exchanges: Livecoin.
+It is usually not possible to purchase alternative cryptocurrencies such as AllSafe directly using US dollars.
+Investors seeking to trade AllSafe should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase AllSafe using one of the exchanges listed above.

 Receive News & Updates for AllSafe Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for AllSafe and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.